 When making a non-medical home care business plan, explain what the inspiration behind starting a home health care business is.
 Do you have a strong desire to help people in need which drives you to make it your profession?
-Do you have years of experience working with a healthcare organization and want to start your own healthcare business?
+Do you have years of experience working with a healthcare organization and want to start your own home care agency business?

 How the home health care business will be started?

 Since your company is being started, you will definitely need to address your funding matters and startup costs.
-In this sample business plan for home health care agency, we have listed the assets required for start-up, a breakdown of start-up expenses, total cash required, total funding, investment, capital, and other liabilities along with the startup cost diagram to illustrate the expected expenses, investment, assets, loans etc.
+In this sample business plan for home health care agency, we have listed the assets required for start-up, a breakdown of start-up expenses, total cash required, total funding, investment, capital, and other liabilities along with the startup cost diagram to illustrate the expected expenses, investment, assets, bank loans for the business plan, etc.

 |Attorney Fees – Setting Up Limited Liability Company||$820|

 |Medisoft Billing Program plus Support||$4 760|